Jim Hetherington

-Hetherington, a talented fullback made his international debut on 1 February 1958, against Australia at Twickenham.
+Hetherington was born in Brighton on 3 March 1932.
+A talented fullback, he made his international debut on 1 February 1958, against Australia at Twickenham.
 His final cap came on 21 March 1959, against Scotland, also at Twickenham.
 All 6 of Hetherington's caps were starts, with 5 coming in the Six Nations Championship (then called the Five Nations).
 He scored a total of 9 international points.

 He attended Churcher's College, in Petersfield, Hampshire.